-Figure 2.
-Sketch of slow flows in the u-v plane for Example 2. $\kappa = -1$ .
-ULC=unstable limit cycle, SLC=stable limit cycle.
-SC=saddle-connection bifurcation, which occurs at A = -1.012. gent.
-By symmetry, the $P_4$ and $P_3$ curves are also tangent there.
-The associated value of $\kappa$ is $\kappa = -\Lambda$ .
-3. Places where the $P_1$ and $P_4$ branches go off to infinity.
-These come from the vanishing of the denominators in eq.(20) and correspond to $\kappa = \frac{1}{\Lambda}$ .
-7 CONCLUSIONS We have studied the dynamics of a system (3) which exhibits the simultaneous phenomena of both parametric resonance and Hopf bifurcation.
+Figure 3.
+Partial bifurcation set in the A- $\kappa$ parameter plane for $\Lambda = -1/2$ , B = 1, $\beta_1 = -6$ and $\beta_2 = 3$ . $P_1$ and $P_4$ are saddle-node bifurcations, $P_2$ and $P_3$ are pitchforks, and $P_4$ is Hopfs.
+These curves are given by Equations (20) and (27).
+Not shown are limit cycle folds, symmetry-breaking bifurcations and saddle-connection bifurcations (see Figures 1 and 2).
+We have no analytic expressions for these additional bifurcations.
+7. Conclusions We have studied the dynamics of a system (3) which exhibits the simultaneous phenomena of both parametric resonance and Hopf bifurcation.
 Imagine that we hold all parameters fixed except for the damping coefficient A, and that we ask what is expected to happen as A decreases through the parametric resonance/Hopf region.
-We begin with a stable equilibrium point at the origin of the slow

-Figure 3.
-Partial bifurcation set in the A- $\kappa$ parameter plane for $\Lambda = -1/2$ , B = 1, $\beta_1 = -6$ and $\beta_2 = 3$ . $P_1$ and $P_4$ are saddle-node bifurcations, $P_2$ and $P_3$ are pitchforks, and H is Hopfs.
-These curves are given by eqs.(20) and (27).
-Not shown are limit cycle folds, symmetry-breaking bifurcations and saddle-connection bifurcations, see Figs.4,5. flow which corresponds to a stable trivial solution of eq.(3).
-Then the first bifurcation is reached while A is still positive, giving rise to a pair of stable equilibria in the slow flow which correspond to a single stable period-2 subharmonic motion in eq.(3).
+We begin with a stable equilibrium point at the origin of the slow flow which corresponds to a stable trivial solution of Equation (3).
+Then the first bifurcation is reached while A is still positive, giving rise to a pair of stable equilibria in the slow flow which correspond to a single stable period-2 subharmonic motion in Equation (3).
 As A decreases and becomes negative, a variety of bifurcations may occur which culminate for sufficiently negative A in a slow flow which exhibits only a stable limit cycle and an unstable equilibrium at the origin.
-This limit cycle corresponds in eq.(3) to a stable quasiperiodic motion which would have been created in the Hopf (in the absence of parametric excitation) with a motion coming from the periodic parametric forcing.
+This limit cycle corresponds in Equation (3) to a stable quasiperiodic motion which may be thought of as combining the periodic motion which would have been created in the Hopf (in the absence of parametric excitation) with a motion coming from the periodic parametric forcing.

-Figure 4.
-Bifurcation set in the $A{\text -}\kappa$ parameter plane for $\Lambda=-1/2,\,B=1,\,\beta_1=-6$ and $\beta_2=3.$ $P_1$ and $P_4$ are saddle-node bifurcations, $P_2$ and $P_3$ are pitchforks, H is Hopfs, LCF is limit cycle folds, SB is symmetry-breaking bifurcations and SC are saddle-connection bifurcations.
 In many applications, a limit cycle created in a Hopf bifurcation is destroyed in a saddle-connection bifurcation in the unforced system.
-This scenario occurs, for example, in the Takens-Bogdanov (double-zero eigenvalue) system (see [5], p.371).
-Such a situation also occurs in the ENSO system [2],[3] described briefly in the introduction.
+This scenario occurs, for example, in the Takens-Bogdanov (double-zero eigenvalue) system (see [5], p.
+371).
+Such a situation also occurs in the ENSO system [2, 3] described briefly in the introduction.
 When such a system is parametrically excited, the analysis in the present paper shows that a quasiperiodic motion may be expected to occur in the neighborhood of the Hopf bifurcation.
 It is still an open question as to what happens to that motion as the bifurcation parameter proceeds towards the value corresponding to the saddle-connection bifurcation in the unforced system.

-Figure 5.
-Enlargement of a portion of Fig.4. $P_1$ is saddle-node bifurcations, $P_2$ is pitchforks, H is Hopfs, LCF is limit cycle folds, SB is symmetry-breaking bifurcations and SC are saddle-connection bifurcations.
-REFERENCES 1.
-Rand, R.H., Lecture Notes on Nonlinear Vibrations (version 45), Published on-line by The Internet-First University Press, Ithaca NY, 2004, http://dspace.library.cornell.edu/handle/1813/79 2.
-Wang, B. and Fang, Z., 'Chaotic Oscillations of Tropical Climate: A Dynamic System Theory for ENSO', J. Atmospheric Sciences 53, 1996, 2786-2802.
-3. Wang, B., Barcilon, A. and Fang, Z., 'Stochastic Dynamics of El Nino-Southern Oscillation', J. Atmospheric Sciences 56, 1999, 5-23.
-4. Zalalutdinov, M., Aubin, K.L., Pandey, M., Zehnder, A.T., Rand, R.H., Craighead, H.T. and Parpia, J.M., 'Frequency Entrainment for Micromechanical Oscillator', Applied Physics Letters 83, 2003, 3281-3283.
-5. Guckenheimer, J. and Holmes, P., Nonlinear Oscillations, Dynamical Systems, and Bifurcations of Vector Fields, Springer-Verlag, New York, 1983.
-6. Nayfeh, A.H., Perturbation Methods, Wiley, New York, 1973.
+References - 1.
+Rand, R. H., Lecture Notes on Nonlinear Vibrations (Version 45), Published on-line by The Internet-First University Press, Ithaca, New York, 2004, http://dspace.library.cornell.edu/handle/1813/79. - $2. \ \ Wang, B. \ and \ Fang, Z., \ \ 'Chaotic \ oscillations \ of \ tropical \ climate: A \ dynamic \ system \ theory \ for \ ENSO', \ \textit{Journal of Atmospheric}$ Sciences 53, 1996, 2786-2802. - 3.
+Wang, B., Barcilon, A., and Fang, Z., 'Stochastic dynamics of El Nino-Southern Oscillation', Journal of Atmospheric Sciences 56, 1999, 5-23. - 4.
+Zalalutdinov, M., Aubin, K. L., Pandey, M., Zehnder, A. T., Rand, R. H., Craighead, H. T., and Parpia, J. M., 'Frequency entrainment for micromechanical oscillator', Applied Physics Letters 83, 2003, 3281-3283. - 5.
+Guckenheimer, J. and Holmes, P., Nonlinear Oscillations, Dynamical Systems, and Bifurcations of Vector Fields, Springer-Verlag, New York, 1983. - 6.
+Nayfeh, A. H., Perturbation Methods, Wiley, New York, 1973.